biolab/orange2/docs/reference/rst/Orange.classification.knn.rst

               :class:`~Orange.statistics.distribution.Distribution` or a
               tuple with both

-    .. method:: find_nearest(instance)
+    .. attribute:: find_nearest

-    A component which finds the nearest neighbors of a given instance.
+        A callable component that finds the nearest :obj:`k` neighbors of the given instance.

         :param instance: given instance
         :type instance: :class:`~Orange.data.Instance`
         :rtype: :class:`Orange.data.Instance`

     .. attribute:: k

         Number of neighbors.
 If set to 0 (which is also the default value), the square root of the number of examples is used.

+    .. attribute:: weight_id

+        Id of meta attribute with instance weights.

     .. attribute:: rank_weight

-        Enables weighting by rank (default: :obj:`true`).

-    .. attribute:: weight_id

-        ID of meta attribute with weights of examples
+        If ``True`` (default), neighbours are weighted according to their order and not their (normalized) distances to the instance that is being classified.

     .. attribute:: n_examples

-        The number of learning instances.
-It is used to compute the number of neighbors if the value of :attr:`kNNClassifier.k` is zero.
+        The number of learning instances, used to compute the number of neighbors if the value of :attr:`kNNClassifier.k` is zero.

-When called to classify an instance, the classifier first calls :meth:`kNNClassifier.find_nearest` to retrieve a list with :attr:`kNNClassifier.k` nearest neighbors.
-The component :meth:`kNNClassifier.find_nearest` has a stored table of instances (those that have been passed to the learner) together with their weights.
-If instances are weighted (non-zero :obj:`weight_ID`), weights are considered when counting the neighbors.
+When called to classify instance ``inst``, the classifier first calls :obj:`kNNClassifier.find_nearest(inst)` to retrieve a list with :attr:`kNNClassifier.k` nearest neighbors.
+The component :meth:`kNNClassifier.find_nearest` has a stored table of training instances together with their weights.
+If instances are weighted (non-zero :obj:`weight_id`), weights are considered when counting the neighbors.

 If :meth:`kNNClassifier.find_nearest` returns only one neighbor (this is the case if :obj:`k=1`), :class:`kNNClassifier` returns the neighbor's class.

-Otherwise, the retrieved neighbors vote about the class prediction (or probability of classes).
-Voting has double weights.
-As first, if instances are weighted, their weights are respected.
-Secondly, nearer neighbors have a greater impact on the prediction; the weight of instance is computed as exp(-t:sup:`2`/s:sup:`2`), where the meaning of t depends on the setting of :obj:`rank_weight`.
+Otherwise, the retrieved neighbors vote for the class prediction or probability of classes.
+Voting can be a product of two weights: weights of training instances, if they are given, and weights that reflect the distance from ``inst``.
+Nearer neighbors have a greater impact on the prediction: the weight is computed as exp(-t:sup:`2`/s:sup:`2`), where the meaning of `t` depends on the setting of :obj:`rank_weight`.

-* if :obj:`rank_weight` is :obj:`false`, :obj:`t` is the distance from the
+* if :obj:`rank_weight` is :obj:`False`, :obj:`t` is the distance from the
   instance being classified
-* if :obj:`rank_weight` is :obj:`true`, neighbors are ordered and :obj:`t`
+* if :obj:`rank_weight` is :obj:`True`, neighbors are ordered and :obj:`t`
   is the position of the neighbor on the list (a rank)

-In both cases, :obj:`s` is chosen so that the impact of the farthest instance is 0.001.
+In both cases, :obj:`s` is chosen so that the weight of the farthest instance is 0.001.

 Weighting gives the classifier a certain insensitivity to the number of neighbors used, making it possible to use large :obj:`k`'s.

-The classifier can treat continuous and discrete features, and can even distinguish between ordinal and nominal features.
+The classifier can use continuous and discrete features, and can even distinguish between ordinal and nominal features.
 See information on distance measuring for details.